hydroaggie/hydroaggie.github.io/_projects/DOE_ExaSheds_project.md

 ExaSheds is a DOE funded project that aims to advance watershed system science using machine learning-assisted simulation.
 You can read about the detailed information [here](https://exasheds.org/about/).

-The USU team was awarded a subcontract to develop watershed hydro-thermal models for the Upper Neversink Watershed within the Delaware River Basin.
+The USU team was awarded a subcontract to develop integrated watershed hydro-thermal models for the Upper Neversink Watershed within the Delaware River Basin using the <a href="https://amanzi.github.io/ats/"> Advanced Terrestrial Simulator</a>.
 The developed watershed models will provide training data for ML-assisted inverse modeling which will be performed by the PNNL team.

+**Funding Agency**:

+<a href="hhttps://ess.science.energy.gov/"> Pacific Northwest National Laboratory (PNNL)</a>

 **USU Team**: